RFID vs QR as a Data Transmission Method

 While the QR code has been around since 1994, it did not really catch on until years later.
 The technology was ahead of its time and nobody really knew what to do with it yet.
 However, as the years progressed big data became more and more important to businesses and that all changed.

+In 2022, QR codes are possibly more common than ever before.
 Data is now the digital gold of any industry, and every company is looking for the best way to transmit and make use of that data, and in the future, they will very likely do it using the QR code.

 Data transmission at the click of a camera shutter